 Here is a cute ladybug color match for color recognition.
 I printed the patterns on cardstock paper and cut them out.
 I then laminated them for durability.

 I set the ladybugs in one pile and the leaves in another pile.
 I made two different sizes of leaves ... a smaller one for a single ladybug match and a larger one for a multiple match.

 In this activity children place the matching ladybug(s) on the same color leaves.
 I made the leaves with and without color labels and also include the alternate spelling of the color gray/grey.

-You can grab the patterns below for free until Sunday July 11th ... after that date they will only be available in the member's section which is also where I have added Ladybug Number Match Sticks.
+As of 2022 this activity can be found in the member's section which is also where I have added Ladybug Number Match Sticks.

 We made paper plate ladybugs this week and they turned out super cute.
 We did this project over a two day period to make sure we had enough time for the paint to dry.

 To make the lady you will need red paint ... glue ... scissors ... black construction paper ... wiggles eyes ... and paper plates.
 We used the thicker chinette brand for our paper plates.